vivoPharm offers a wide range of GLP compliant Bioanalytical Services to meet your drug discovery and development requirements.

 Our facility has LC-MS/MS, HPLC and immunoanalytical capabilities, and our highly trained staff have expertise in the analysis of small-molecules, peptides, and proteins in a wide variety of biological matrices.

 - LC-MS/MS for small molecules & polypeptides, featuring a Applied Biosystems 4000 Q Trap and an Agilent 6410 instruments

 - ELISA for proteins & vaccines

-vivoPharm is able to offer the following Bioanalytical Method Development and Validation Services
+vivoPharm offers the following Bioanalytical Method Development and Validation Services:

 - Bioanalytical method feasibility studies

 vivoPharm also specializes in performance of the following studies in rodents, from dosing through to data analysis:

 - Pre-clinical and clinical pharmacokinetic studies to determine the blood levels of drug and metabolites following administration of a single dose of drug

 - Toxicokinetic studies to determine the effects of repeated dose administration on pharmacokinetics in toxicity studies